Walkthrough · 10 minute read

 Cross-panel style consistency

 When you generate panel 2 and beyond, the AI looks at panel 1 to understand your story's exact visual language — palette, lighting, brushwork, mood — and matches it.
-This is why your comic feels like a coherent piece, not a collection of random AI images.
+This is why your story feels like a coherent piece, not a collection of random AI images.

 The technical name is style anchoring.
 It works automatically.
 Your job is to make sure your first panel looks the way you want the rest of the story to look.